jdmonaco/skaggs/README.md

 <p>&nbsp;</p>

-# skaggs
+# skaggs [Work In Progress]

 The `skaggs` package supports the import, storage, data structures, preprocessing, and analysis of neurobehavioral datasets of the type produced by rodent spatial navigation (e.g., place cell) experiments, for cluster-sorted single-unit data and 2D head-position trajectories.
 Data analysis functionality includes both signal processing and information theoretic calculations.

 ## Origin

-This code was used to conduct the data analysis of hippocampal and subcortical recording data presented in this paper:
+This code was used to conduct the analysis of hippocampal and subcortical recordings and position-tracking data presented in this paper:

 * Monaco JD, De Guzman RM, Blair HT, and Zhang K. (2019).
 [Spatial synchronization codes from coupled rate-phase neurons](https://dx.doi.org/10.1371/journal.pcbi.1006741). *PLOS Computational Biology*, **15**(1), e1006741. doi:&nbsp;[10.1371/journal.pcbi.1006741](https://dx.doi.org/10.1371/journal.pcbi.1006741)